kevinlondon/kevinlondon.github.io/_posts/2018-09-04-aws-certifications.md

 It's worthwhile to [learn and be curious](https://www.amazon.jobs/principles).

 I'm glad that I've spent the time doing it.
-Learning more about the AWS ecosystem has allowed me to get up to speed on new projects in less time than before.
+Learning more about the AWS ecosystem allowed me to get up to speed on new projects in less time than before.
 The certification process gives you a good base in AWS.
-It's also satisfying to overcome a challenge so I'd do it again and plan to finish out the certs.
+It's also satisfying to overcome a challenge so I'd do it again and plan to finish the rest of the AWS certs.